 No Halloween night is complete without a handful of Candy Corn.
 Pair these sweet little treats with Chardonnay or a sweet white wine like Sauternes.

 When it comes to melt-in-your-mouth milk chocolate, go with a light- to medium-bodied fruity red like Pinot Noir and Merlot.
 The fruit notes in both of these wines pair well with gooey milk chocolate.

-The perfect pairing for these Halloween candies is the Jetbird Merlot.
-This wine has flavor notes of raspberry, cherry, strawberry, and baking spices.
+The perfect pairing for these Halloween candies is the Mise En Abyme Merlot.
+This wine has flavor notes of plum, cherry, white peppercorn, and herbal bay leaf.

 When it’s time to taste the rainbow, pour a glass of off-dry rosé.
 You could also go with a Sauvignon Blanc if you prefer a white wine.

-The Hazelaire Sauvignon Blanc is the perfect pairing with Skittles!
-This white wine has flavor notes of green apple, gooseberry, lemon zest, and lemongrass.
+The Ochavado Sauvignon Blanc is the perfect pairing with Skittles!
+This Spanish Sauv Blanc has ripe, juicy notes of peach, nectarine, and tangerine melded with classic citrus flavors.